Pumpkin Whoopie Pies with Caramel Pecan Filling

 - With the mixer on low, add in the dry ingredients slowly.
 Add in the sour cream and mix again.
 Scrape the sides and mix again briefly.
 Remove from mixer and mix for about 10 seconds by hand to ensure everything is mixed evenly.

-- SCOOP batter onto prepared baking sheets using a 1 1/2 tablespoon cookie scoop and bake 10 minutes or until cake springs back when touched.
+- Scoop the batter onto prepared baking sheets using a 1 1/2 tablespoon cookie scoop and bake 10 minutes or until cake springs back when touched.

 - Cool 10 minutes before removing from baking pan to cooling rack.
 I like to remove the entire sheet of parchment paper with the whoopie pies attached and place that on the cooling racks.
 Wait 1-2 hours before filling.